JONSASSE/432-2018/slides/class11/README.md

 5. Can you say more about sample size in regression models?
     - The sample size you need depends on the research question you are trying to answer, just as it always has.
     - The two main uses of regression models are (1) *prediction*, which includes *classification* and (2) *explanation*.
-    - If you're using the model to explain whether a particular hypothesized relationship holds, then you should be able to specify the details on what groups are being compared, and how, and apply methods from power analyses to see what sort of sample you require.
-One natural tendency is to look at the widths of the confidence intervals for your key parameter of interest (often the slope of the key "treatment" variable) to understand the power of your regression study for explanation of the link between the treatment and the outcome.
+    - If you're using the model to **explain** whether a particular hypothesized relationship holds, then you should be able to specify the details on what groups are being compared, and how, and apply standard power analysis methods to see what sort of sample you require.
+        + One natural starting point is to look at the widths of the confidence intervals for your key parameter of interest (often the slope of the key "treatment" variable) to understand the power of your regression study for explanation of the link between the treatment and the outcome, while accounting for other covariates.
+        + Another is to generate a model without covariates, which likely corresponds to a straightforward ANOVA comparison, which can be powered (for example) with the `power.anova.test` function (for a balanced one-way ANOVA) or equivalently with the `pwr.anova.test` approach (from the `pwr` package) and by the `pwr.2p2n.test` in the `pwr` package for a comparison of two proportions with (potentially) differing sample sizes.
+        + Specialized software, [like G*Power](http://www.gpower.hhu.de/en.html) can help in this setting.
+See [Faul, Erdfelder, Buchner and Lang](http://www.gpower.hhu.de/fileadmin/redaktion/Fakultaeten/Mathematisch-Naturwissenschaftliche_Fakultaet/Psychologie/AAP/gpower/GPower31-BRM-Paper.pdf).
+[UCLA also has a page](https://stats.idre.ucla.edu/other/gpower/) explaining the use of G*Power in several contexts, including multiple regression.
+        + Power analyses for more complex situations usually rely on simulation.
     - In terms of the number of observations needed to fit a reliable (i.e. consistent) regression model for prediction, the 20:1 rule discussed in [the Class 8 README](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class08) is a useful one.
 Repeating the key bits here:

 **The 20:1 Rule**